 - Have a key safe on site with the combination emailed to the guests in advance.

 - Dealing with the rubbish.
-Who will take out and bring in the rubbish bins.
-I find it easy just to get in good with one of the neighbors and pay say one of their kids to do it every week.
+Who will take out and bring in the rubbish bins?
+I find it easy just to get in good with one of the neighbors and pay to say one of their kids to do it every week.

 Make Money with Holiday Vacation Rentals

 So how much do you charge a night?
 Well, this is dependent on the quality of the property, the location, how many you sleep and your competition.